Veteran Family Summit 2026

 Danielle Kelly

-Danielle Kelly has been a Family Peer Support Coordinator for over 17 years, supporting the Families of Canadian Armed Forces (CAF) members and Veterans.
+Danielle has been a Family Peer Support Coordinator with the OSISS Program (Operational Stress Injury Social Support) for over 17 years, supporting the Families of Canadian Armed Forces (CAF) members and Veterans.
 Danielle’s connection to the military community runs deep.
 She is the daughter of a now-retired military member and has been posted across Canada and had three postings to Germany.
 She is a daughter, mother of two amazing adults and grandmother to three grandchildren.

 She is passionate and dedicated to supporting Families on their journeys of wellness with compassion, empathy and understanding.
 A strong advocate for helping Families learn to make their own well-being a priority while continuing to care for those they love, Danielle brings both lived experience and heartfelt commitment to her work.